react-native-community/discussions-and-proposals/proposals/0006-react-native-monorepo.md

 The graph here shows in a bit more detail the end goal, along with a few more details and side-changes that are needed to fully address the current situation:

 ![proposal for the react-native GitHub codebase](/proposals/assets/0006-proposal.png "Proposal")

+Reiterating the changes proposed in the graph:

+- one
+- two
+- three

 In closing this section, we also want to acknowledge how this proposal is deliberately not introducing any high degree of automation or advanced tooling - this is because we are well aware that this repository is but a "partial mirror" of how the react-native code is shaped within the Facebook monorepo, and adding more extensive and invasive tooling would require also introducing them to that monorepo.
 So we opted for the minimal footprint that would be OSS-side only (with the tradeoff of more custom, local code and scripts).